Hydraxous/EasyPZ-ULTRAKILL/README.md

 # EasyPZ-ULTRAKILL
-Tiny QoL mod for ULTRAKILL to use the pause menu less when going for P-Ranks.
+Tiny QoL mod for ULTRAKILL to give you a bit more info about the P rank requirements, restart hotkeys, and automatic restarts.

 _______________________________________________________________________________________________________________________________________